 Executive Training on Extractive Industries and Sustainable Development

-In order to leverage natural resources for development, countries face a number of challenges related to the development and enforcement of a robust legal and fiscal framework; revenue forecasting, management, and allocation; development planning and implementation; infrastructure design and regulation; supply chain development; vocational training; and environmental protection; among others.
+To leverage natural resources for sustainable development, countries face a number of challenges related to the development and enforcement of a robust legal and fiscal framework; revenue forecasting, management, and allocation; development planning and implementation; infrastructure design and regulation; supply chain development; vocational training; and environmental protection; among others.
+Achieving climate goals requires policies on mine decarbonization, responsible supply of critical minerals, and a just transition away from fossil fuels.

 The Columbia Center on Sustainable Investment (CCSI) tackles this complex challenge with policy-makers and practitioners in an annual Executive Training on Extractive Industries and Sustainable Development, held each June at Columbia University in New York City.
-The 2022 training will take place online from June 6-17, 2022 (weekdays only), 9-11:30 am EST.
+The 2022 training will take place online from June 5–16, 2023 (weekdays only), 9–11:30 am ET.

 Who should attend?